Rome wasn’t built in a day, but I’m certain you can have an amazing visit to Rome in three days

 Keep heading west to Piazza Navona for some shopping and great food!

 All of this walking can work up an appetite.
 Be sure to check out one of the gelateria’s during your trek and enjoy some gelato!
+If you are vegan, check out some of these great vegan restaurants in Rome.

 This day is jam-packed with exploring and site-seeing, make sure to take your time and enjoy each place.
 No need to rush to see everything.
 If you can’t see it all in one day, you can alway fit it in on Day 3.